miahbates/rock-paper-scissor-challenge/README.md

 *Co-authored with [Juliette](https://github.com/julietteorpen)*

-This repo contains a template for building a rock, paper, scissors game using HTML, CSS and JS.
+This repository contains a template for building a rock, paper, scissors game using HTML, CSS and JS.
 Practice using web browser DOM methods to interact with the web page.

 ## Getting started
 1. Clone this repo from GitHub